History of Dabo Swinney in Timeline

 2012: Orange Bowl Loss

-In 2013, Swinney guided Clemson to their third 10-win season in a row, their first since 1989.
+In 2013, Swinney guided Clemson to their third 10-win season in a row, and defeated Ohio State in the 2014 Orange Bowl.

 December 29, 2014: Russell Athletic Bowl Victory

-On December 29, 2014, Clemson defeated Oklahoma in the Russell Athletic Bowl.
+On December 29, 2014, Clemson, led by their #1 ranked defense, defeated Oklahoma in the Russell Athletic Bowl.

-As of 2014, Swinney was one of only four active head coaches to have five straight top-20 recruiting classes.
+As of 2014, Swinney was one of only four active head coaches to have five consecutive top-20 recruiting classes.

 2015: ACC Championship and National Championship Appearance

-On April 12, 2016, Dabo Swinney signed a six-year contract extension with the Clemson Tigers, continuing his tenure as their head coach.
+On April 12, 2016, Dabo Swinney signed a six-year contract extension with the Clemson Tigers.

 In 2016, Dabo Swinney's Clemson team won the national championship.

-On January 9, 2017, Dabo Swinney led the Clemson Tigers to a 35–31 comeback victory over Alabama, securing the national championship and earning him the Bear Bryant Coach of the Year Award for the second time.
+On January 9, 2017, Dabo Swinney led Clemson to a 35-31 comeback victory over Alabama, securing the national championship.
+This was Clemson's first national championship since 1981, and Swinney earned his second Bear Bryant Coach of the Year Award.

-In 2018, Dabo Swinney's Clemson Tigers won another national championship and were considered one of the greatest college football teams ever.
+In 2018, Dabo Swinney's Clemson Tigers won another national championship.
+His 2018 team is considered one of the greatest in college football history.